kdavid76/public-java-tech-test/README.md

 When the background service fails, then `INTERNAL_SERVER_ERROR(500)` will be returned.

-If you call this endpoint before any station data is persisted, the http status still will be `OK(200)` but the response payload will be empty.
+If you call this endpoint before any station data is persisted, then the response still will be `OK(200)` and the payload will be empty.

 ### Retrieving data for a selected station